ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Search Options

 ### Mutations
 By default, the probability of mutations is 0.
-You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability method.
+You can change this by using the GeneticSearchEngineBuilder.SetMutationProbability method.
 Note that the mutation probability will be ignored if you set a [IMutationProbabilityManager](#imutationprobabilitymanager).

 ### CancellationToken
 You can use the GeneticSearchEngineBuilder.SetCancellationToken method to set a cencellationToken.
 The cancellation is checked once per generation, which means that if you're generations take a while to run, there may be a delay between your requesting of the cancellation and the engine actually stopping.

-When the cancellation is requested, you'll get the result that was found up till than.
+When the cancellation is requested, you'll get whatever result was found up till than.

 ### IncludeAllHistory
 If this option is turned on (by default it's off) the result will include the entire history of the population (and not only the last generation).